 1. Sri N. Dingko Singh (1988) 2.
 Smt.
 M.C Mary Kom (2003) 3.
 Smt.
 L. Sarita Devi (2009) 4.
 Sri M. Suranjoy Singh (2011) 5.
 L. Debendro Singh (2017)

 - The highest award conffered to coachs was also achieved from Manipur in 2010 by Sri L. Ibomcha Singh Dy.
 Director of SAI Imphal.
-We have successfully steped forward into the area of Olypic Games.
+We have successfully steped forward into the area of Olympic Games.
 Sri S. Suresh Singh and Ng.
-Dingko Singh participated in Sedney Olypic Game 2000.
-London Olypic Game 2012 was a very historic venture for our country.
+Dingko Singh participated in Sedney Olympic Game 2000.
+London Olympic Game 2012 was a very historic venture for our country.
 M.C Mary Kom and L. Devendro Singh were participated.
-M.C Mary Kom also participated Tokyo Olypic 2020.
+M.C Mary Kom also participated Tokyo Olympic 2020.